nyechiel/presentation-slides/README.md

 # Presentation Slides
+A repo to keep track of slides from talks I give.
-Slides from talks I give in a PDF format.
-Naming convention: YYYYMMDD - EVENT NAME - PRESENTATION TITLE.
+Files are stored in PDF format and use the following naming convention: YYYYMMDD - EVENT NAME - PRESENTATION TITLE.